Available for the following Plan types:

-This series of four articles will explore what Conversions is, how to set up an analysis, how to interpret your results, and walk through some examples.
+This series will explore what Conversions are in FullStory, how to set up an analysis, how to interpret your results, and walk through some examples.
 If you want just the basics, you can read our quick-start guide first and come back here for a deep-dive.

 Introduction to Conversions

-On your behalf, Conversions puts sound statistical methods to work.
-It automatically detects strong “signals” that your users are actually having repeated, specific problems using your website compared to the background noise of your everyday “business as usual.”
+Conversions puts sound statistical methods to work.
+It automatically detects signals that tell you that your users are having repeated, specific problems using your website compared to the background noise of your everyday “business as usual.”

 - Automagically analyze the effects of performance issues, Rage Clicks, Dead Clicks and Error Clicks out-of-the-box.